 As a dietary supplement?
 Not really.

-For whatever reason, no pharmaceutical companies have stepped in to put a stop to this, but it’s a safe bet that they will when their losing profits.
+For whatever reason though, no pharmaceutical companies that are developing SARMs have stepped in to put a stop to all this, but it’s a safe bet that they will when they’re actually selling the drug (assuming it gets FDA approval) and they’re losing potential products.

 The Bottom Line On LGD 4033